Gerald Graham: Crimea & Victoria Cross

 Graham carried Tylden to the rear before returning to the action but after numerous attempts to move forward and suffering severe casualties, the column retired to their advance trench.
 At this point, Graham and sapper John Perie gallantly scaled the parapet and returned to the field under withering grape and musket fire to retrieve wounded comrades.

+An illustration depicting Graham, from The Victoria Cross in The Crimea, 1881.

 Lord West, who succeeded command of Graham's column following the death of Sir John Campbell, later wrote to Lieutenant General Betnick, "...Lieutenant Graham of the Engineers, who lead the ladder party, evinced a coolness and readiness to expose himself to any personal risk which does him the greatest credit."
 The citation for Graham's VC, published in the London Gazette, noted his "Devoted heroism in sallying out of the trenches on numerous occasions, and bringing in wounded officers and men."

 Four weeks later, Graham was struck in the face by debris from a canon round-shot while on engineer duty with Garnet Wolseley.
 Seriously wounded and temporarily blind, he spent two months recovering in Therapia before returning to the front in time for the fall of Sebastopol.
 The remainder of his campaign was occupied with demolishing the city's dockyard.

-For his actions in the Crimea Graham was awarded the Victoria Cross, twice mentioned in dispatches, made a Knight of the French Legion d'honneur, received the 5th Class of the Order of the Medjidie, and promoted to Brevet Major.
+For his actions in the Crimea Graham was awarded the Victoria Cross, twice mentioned in dispatches, made a Knight of the French Legion d'honneur, received the 5th Class of the Order of the Medjidie, and promoted to brevet major.

 At the inaugural VC ceremony in Hyde Park, on 26 June 1857, Graham was personally decorated by Queen Victoria, who pierced his chest while pinning the Cross to his coat.

 Second Anglo-Chinese War

-Following his return to Britain, Graham served as acting-adjutant at Aldershot until August 1858, when he was ordered to India due to the ongoing war of Indian Mutiny.
-Upon arrival, he assumed command of the 23rd Company of Royal Engineers in Lucknow.
-However, by that time the conflict was practically over, and his outfit was sent to Canton in fall of 1859 in anticipation of war with the Qing Dynasty.
+Following his return to England, Graham served as acting-adjutant at Aldershot until August 1858, when he was ordered to India due to the ongoing war of Indian Mutiny.
+However, by the time he arrived in Lucknow and assumed command of the 23rd Company of Royal Engineers the conflict was practically over and his outfit was sent on to Canton in fall of 1859 in anticipation of war with the Qing Dynasty.

 With the onset of the Second Anglo-Chinese war in the spring of 1860, Graham's company joined the 2nd Division of the British army assembling at Kow-loon, near Hong Kong island, under the command of Marjor-General Sir Robert Napier.